ortiztud/Retinotopy_mapping_stimuli/README.md

 ## Requirements

-Not particular requirement are needed, except common python packages with Psychopy (Numpy, Scipy, sklearn, skopt).
+Not particular requirement are needed, except common python packages with Psychopy (Numpy, Scipy).
 It should work with Python2 and Python3.